 I normally work on wood pieces and not on canvas.
 For some reason the vinyl that I had on hand was not adhering well to the canvas.
 This is where the blow dryer originally came in.
 A quick hit with the hot air stream and the vinyl glue was activated.
 The blow dryer also had a shrinking effect on the vinyl that cinched it up and formed it to our canvas.
 Cold vinyl does not ever perform as well as warm vinyl.
 This would have been a huge hurdle.
 Are you still with me?

 Vibrant Splatter Application

 This UnicornSPIT Stain Press technique was borrowed from the makers of UnicornSPIT.
 You can find more information on their techniques on their YouTube channel here.
 Michelle has a passion for using art as therapy & giving back to the disabled community.

 Once Becca had enough colored blobs, we grabbed our plastic wrap.
 She laid the plastic down over the Dobby image and the paint blobs.
 (On this one I forgot to spritz a little water, but if you do that, it does help the paint spread a little easier)

 Now for the fun.
 She took her hands over the plastic wrap and pushed the colors into any empty spots.
 This does mingle some of the colors and created some really cool blended effects.
 Then for good measure she raised her hands up and lowered them back down in a smack on the plastic wrap.
 This smack added a cool effect where the plastic wrap jammed into the paint.
 It also made her giggle uncontrollably.
 When she felt she had pushed, smeared, and slapped the colors enough, the plastic wrap was lifted.
 We had a tie dyed looking abstract piece.

 Waiting for paint to dry

-What do you think? comment below to let Becca know if you love her work, if you will be trying it out at home, and please post photos if you do!
+What do you think? comment below to let Becca know if you love her work.
+If you will be trying it out at home please post photos!
 We love seeing what our community is up to.